JanJereczek/FastIsostasy.jl/docs/src/examples.md

 results = fastisostasy(t_out, Omega, c, p, Hice)
 ```

 Yes, that was it!
 You can now easily access the elastic and viscous displacement by calling `results.elastic` or `results.viscous`.
-For the present case, an analytic solution can be computed...
-Sounds like we could look at the accuracy of our numerical scheme over time by running following plotting commands:
+For the present case, the latter can be compared to an analytic solution that is known for this particular case.
+Let's look at the accuracy of our numerical scheme over time by running following plotting commands:

 ```@example 2
 M = Omega.N ÷ 2